thunlp/OpenNRE/README.md

 This package is designed for the following groups:

-* **New to relation extraction**: We have hand-by-hand tutorials and detailed documents that can not only enable you to use relation extraction tools, but also help you better understand the research progress in this field.
+* **Beginner**: We have hand-by-hand tutorials and detailed documents that can not only enable you to use relation extraction tools, but also help you better understand the research progress in this field.
 * **Developers**: Our easy-to-use interface and high-performance implementation can acclerate your deployment in the real-world applications.
 Besides, we provide several pretrained models which can be put into production without any training.
 * **Researchers**: With our modular design, various task settings and metric tools, you can easily carry out experiments on your own models with only minor modification.
 We have also provided several most-used benchmarks for different settings of relation extraction.
 * **Anyone who need to submit an NLP homework to impress their professors**: With state-of-the-art models, our package can definitely help you stand out among your classmates!